 U.S. District Court, District of New Hampshire

-Philip has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Corporate Law and Mergers and Acquisitions Law in Manchester, NH, and Boston, MA.
-He has been listed in Best Lawyers since 2010.
+Philip was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Corporate Law and Mergers and Acquisitions Law.
+Philip has been listed in Best Lawyers since 2010.

 Philip has also been recognized as a “New England Super Lawyer” in business and corporate law based on a peer-review survey by Thomson Reuters (2007-2016).
 He was also listed in The Legal 500 U.S. 2012-2016 as a leading attorney in mergers, acquisitions, and buyouts.